annemarie293/sarahs-bakery/README.md

 #### Markets Section

   - **Tests**
-     1. Check that section heading is visbile at top on all screensizes.
+     1. Check that section heading is visible at top on all screensizes.
         - **_Verified_**
      2. Check that on mobile screens, the market cards are displayed stacked full-width, 1*4 grid.
         - **_Verified_**